MassimilianoIaschi/massimilianoiaschi.github.io/_projects/slam_project.md

 ---

 While our lab has mostly focused within the realm of mechanical intelligence, in the past couple of years we have started to look more into **the power of computational intelligence**, specifically when applied to **centipede-inspired robotics**.
 This project I am currently a part of under the supervision of PhD student Juntao He is the result of a collaboration between my professor Daniel Goldman and professor Sehoon Ha, and focuses on **enhancing the autonomous capabilities of our centipede robots using short-term memory from tactile sensing, both feet and antenna**.
-Because the project is led by Juntao, who was working an internship during summer, my contribution in the project so far has been quite limited, and it consists in **leading two undergraduate students to respectively design and build the first prototypes of the new robotic antenna and to implement the simulation in Mujoco**.
+Because the project is led by Juntao, who was working an internship during summer, my contribution in the project so far has been quite limited, and it consisted in **leading two undergraduate students to respectively design and build the first prototypes of the new robotic antenna and to implement the robotics simulation in Mujoco**.
 While I am away this Fall, I am very excited to continue my contribution in the project during the Spring in order to learn more about autonomy and planning.

 <br>